MarcoScaletta/ABS-case-studies/README.md

 The files of the product-based approach for a subset (only method `timeShift` is considered) of `MinePumpPL` are available in its subfolder `variants-for-evaluation/`, with three subfolders `ABS/` (uncompiled ABS code), `Java/` that contains the code of the product variants, and `cost-and-comparison/` containing the results of the experiments.

+An additional folder `transformation_rules` in the main directory contains four provable transformation rules.

 ## How to reproduce the results
 We refer to the absolute path of this folder as `<PATH>/`.